Today: How to measure success?

 Now, let money enter the equation.
 To change the world, one child at a time, we need money, which we request from private donations or government grants.
-With the funding came requirements.
+With the funding comes requirements.

 The most popular requirement?
 Measurable Outcomes.
 Achieve the outcomes, get the money.

 So now, instead of changing the world (which is not easily measurable), we measure what we can: How many people walked in our doors, what was their age, ethnicity, income level etc.

 When funding was involved the counting became more specific and perhaps at the cost of meaningful results (one child inspired) it became measurable results (1,000 one to five year old kids visited at least once this summer).